Rainy Day Guide:

-You’re thinking this should be over on the sunny side.
+You’re thinking this should be over on the sunny side guide.
 But trust us, there is nothing better than being in a warm pool while refreshingly cold drops of rain plunk down upon you.
 You don’t have to remain indoors just because of grey skies and stormy weather.
 And when it comes to finding a convenient pool, Reykjavík’s got ya covered!

-The eclectic, vintage-inspired movie theatre is located in the soul of downtown Reykjavík, making it the perfect location to duck in quickly, out of that troublesome rain (I mean really, who does it think it is).
+The eclectic, vintage-inspired movie theatre is located in the soul of downtown Reykjavík, making it the perfect location to duck in quickly, and guide yourself out of that troublesome rain (I mean really, who does it think it is).
 Make sure to take in the walls dedicated to unique posters of classic movies.
 Bíó Paradís (a direct translation of Cinema Paradiso) tends to show indie and arthouse films, and are also currently screening a series of classic Icelandic movies.
 This means that although you may not be presently experiencing the culture on the streets of Reykjavík, you’re still getting a taste of Icelandic cinema history, all the while remaining dry and toasty!

 Bókin, used bookstore

 If you emerge from the movie theatre with that pesky rain still hounding you—never fear, just down the block from Bíó Paradís sits Bókin, a wonderful used book store.
 Meander through rows of vintage books, minding your step, as piles of old maps and photographs tend to jump out from behind stacks of more books.
 Founded in 1964, it the shop was Bobby Fischer’s favorite bookstore.